Sam-2610/New-folder/README.md

 ## 🚀 About Me

 - 💻 Currently exploring Python, Java, and Web Development
-- 📚 Studying Computer Applications (BCA)
+- 📚 Studying Information Technology (BSc IT)
 - 🔨 Building small projects in JavaScript, Python, and HTML/CSS
 - 🌐 Interested in Front-End Development, Automation, and Open Source